Table of Contents

 Do you want to collect opinions on how customers perceive your company, the products you offer or the services you provide?
-Of course, you do, after all, you have opened an article talking about Customer Experience research (CX survey).
-The purpose of collecting these opinions is probably to increase customer satisfaction and loyalty, and thus – to increase profits.
+Of course, you do, after all, you have opened an article talking about Customer Experience Survey (CX survey).
+The purpose of collecting these opinions is probably to increase customer satisfaction and customer loyalty, and thus – to increase profits and have a successful business.

 An online survey can really help you achieve these goals.
-But on one condition – it will be a real and well-thought-out customer survey, but not just any survey.
+But on one condition – it will be a real and well-thought-out customer experience survey, but not just any survey.
 Therefore, in this article, we have compiled some tips on what steps should be taken when designing and distributing CX surveys to get the maximum benefit from them.

 In the article by our CEO and CX specialist, Piotr Sadowski for Freshmail, we read: if you don’t know what to change, you won’t be able to improve.
-For this reason, analyse your transactions, because only on the basis of feedback obtained from customers can you change for the better.
+For this reason, analyse your transactions, because only on the basis of feedback obtained by effective surveys from customers can you change for the better.

 The success of the customer survey can be described in one sentence: the right questions, sent to the right people at the right time.
 That’s all.
 How to achieve that?
 Read on to find out more.

 Before you start: what should precede a CX survey?

-CX surveys are an important contact channel that allows your customers to be heard in an organized and thoughtful manner.
+Customer Experience Surveys are an important contact channel that allows your customers to be heard in an organized and thoughtful manner.
 But just listening is not enough.
-The transformation of raw data obtained in the survey into accurate conclusions, and then the actions that have a chance to change your relationship with customers for the better will also be required here.
+The transformation of raw data obtained in the customer satisfaction surveys into accurate conclusions, and then the actions that have a chance to change your relationship with customers for the better will also be required here.

-For this to happen, before you start collecting feedback from the customer, you need to effectively communicate this intention within the organization.
+For this to happen, before you start to gather data and analyze feedback from the customer, you need to effectively communicate this intention within the organization.
 Your intentions and goals that you want to achieve by using customer surveys must be clear both inside and outside the company.
 To do that: